rstudio/keras3/man-src/k_irfft/1-formatted.md

 irfft(rfft(real, 5), 5)
 # array([0.0, 1.0, 2.0, 3.0, 4.0])
 ```

+@returns
+A tensor containing the inverse real-valued Fast Fourier Transform
+along the last axis of `x`.

 @param x Tuple of the real and imaginary parts of the input tensor.
 Both
     tensors in the tuple should be of floating type.